pnborkar/supply-chain-optimizer/README.md

 The Supervisor routes questions between two tools: **Genie Space** (SQL/Delta) and the **Neo4j MCP server** (graph traversal + GDS algorithms).
 The screenshot below shows both tools configured, with a live PageRank result on the right.

+> **Note:** The Neo4j MCP server is the preferred approach for all graph and GDS questions.
+It executes Cypher and GDS algorithms directly against AuraDB with no intermediate layers, no response format constraints, and no cold-start latency — producing richer, more accurate answers than the MLflow serving endpoint route.

 ![AgentBricks Supervisor](docs/supervisor.jpg)

 | Tool | Type | Handles |